nyx-space/quality-assurance/docs/process/design.md

 + Operating System
 + Programming Languages
 + Interfaces to hardware, other software, and definitions for off-nominal behavior
-+ Approaches to standard spacecraft software architecture items
 + Time systems used in the software (e.g. TAI or UTC)
-+ Logging capabilities for engineers running the software or even operations team
++ Logging capabilities for engineers running the software or even operations teams
-+ Commanding and telemetry rates
++ Telecommands and telemetry rates, mnemonics, and associated units
 + Onboard messaging and sequencing capabilities for flight software where applicable
 + Fault detection, isolation and recovery (FDIR) management
 + Use of standard libraries, drivers, etc.